jakob753951/GroupProject/docs/index.md

 We wanted to see if there was a difference in alcohol consumption between developed and developing nations.
 We plotted this data as a boxplot animated over time as shown:
-![Animated boxplot for alcohol consumption](resources/animated_boxplot_alcohol.gif) We can see that people in developed nations drink considerably more than people in developing nations.
+![Animated boxplot for alcohol consumption](resources/animated_boxplot_alcohol.gif)

+We can see that people in developed nations drink considerably more than people in developing nations.
-We speculate that this is due to people having less access to alcohol.
+We speculate that this is due to people in developing nations having less access to alcohol.
 <br>

 ## Animated boxplot for life expectancy
 We also checked how life expectancies compare between developed and developing countries.
 As before, we use an animated boxplot to show this.

-![Animated boxplot for life expectancy](resources/animated_boxplot_life_expectation.gif) We see that developing nations have a significantly lower life expectancy than developed nations.
+![Animated boxplot for life expectancy](resources/animated_boxplot_life_expectation.gif)

+We see that developing nations have a significantly lower life expectancy than developed nations.
 We think this is caused by a wide range of factors including quality of healthcare, working conditions, water access, and prevalence of deadly diseases.
 <br>

 ## Interactive bubbleplot for Alcohol consumption v Adult deaths
 Does drinking alcohol correlate with mortality?

 [Bubbleplot - Alcohol consumption v Adult mortality per capita](resources/plot_bubble_alcohol_deaths.html)

 <br>

 ## Interactive bubbleplot for Alcohol consumption v Hepatitis B immunization
 [Bubbleplot - Alcohol consumption v Hepatitis B immunization](resources/plot_bubble_alcohol_hepatitis.html)

 <br>

 ## Interactive bubbleplot for Life expectancy v GDP per capita